EmotiBit/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--- The testing results should be added to the main PR behind this bug-fix/ feature-add -->
 If another **linked PR** is the main PR for this bug-fix/ feature-add, you may then remove this testing section and add a link to the main PR here with the explicit statement "testing results added to PR(link)".

+## Results
+- Synopsis of results, details if required.
+- The main results should be recorded in the `EmotiBit Feature Testing Results` sheet

 ## Unit Tests
 For each test case, create a unit test in the `EmotiBit Feature Test Protocol` document.
-The corresponding unit test should be performed and ressults recorded in the `EmotiBit Feature Testing Results` sheet.
+For firmware, the corresponding results recorded in the `EmotiBit Feature Testing Results` sheet.
+For software, the corresponding results are recorded in the `EmotiBit Software Testing Records` sheet.

 ## Steps to test
 Import the steps from the `EmotiBit Feature Test Protocol` for quick access for the reviewer

-## Results
-- Synopsis of results, details if required.
-- The main results should be recorded in the `EmotiBit Feature Testing Results` sheet

 # Shared files
 - Firmware binary: [Link to firmware binary]